martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Markov Chains + More Diagonalization.md

 - Contains set of states S1, ... , Sn
 - Time step
 - Probability vector at time k
+	- each probability represents probability of being in particular state at time k
-	- each probability
+	- each probability is >= 0
+	- sum of probabilities = 1
-- Transition matrix A where ij
+- Transition matrix A is symmetric where Aij = probability of moving from state j to state in one time step
+	- sum of columns each equate to 1
+- Probability at time n is given by A^n * probability at time zero

 ## Properties / Axioms
 ?